rdkcentral/firebolt-certification-app/docs/Configurations.md

 - Use Mock Firebolt's [usage documentation](https://github.com/rdkcentral/mock-firebolt#usage-local) to get set up.
 - Clone the Repository [Mock-Firebolt](https://github.com/rdkcentral/mock-firebolt)
 - Follow the instructions provided in the repository to start the Mock Firebolt.
-- Launch the Firebolt Cretification App and add `mf=true` to the app launch URL to connect to the mock environment, visit the [URL Parameters](#supported-url-parameters) for details on sending Parameters.
+- Launch the Firebolt Certification App and add `mf=true` to the app launch URL to connect to the mock environment, visit the [URL Parameters](#supported-url-parameters) for details on sending Parameters.

 ### Usage

 Utilize MFOS for testing API integrations and app behavior in a controlled, simulated environment.
 MFOS can be ideal for early-stage development and testing.
-Use MFOS if you don't have a device with firebolt running on it, or don't have a device at all.
+On FCA side only passing `mf=true` URL parameter is required.
+For detailed instructions on the setup and usage check [MFOS Usage](https://github.com/rdkcentral/mock-firebolt?tab=readme-ov-file#usage-local).

 ## Supported URL parameters